Learn How to Trade Bitcoin: [Most Comprehensive Quick Start Guide]

 - A photo of yourself holding your government-issued ID.

-- If the account is a business account, then additional documents proving “authority to act on behalf of a corporation” should be submitted.
+- If the account is a business account, then additional documents proving the “authority to act on behalf of a corporation” should be submitted.

 The entire verification process usually takes between one to three business days.